metricq/metricq-python/docs/howto/project-structure.rst

 Any new projects should use a :pep:`517`-compliant build system.
 Use :literal:`setuptools` for this.
-The directory :file:`metricq_example` contains the Python source code of the project, create a new file :file:`pythonproject.toml`, and declare the necessary build dependencies:
+The directory :file:`metricq_example` contains the Python source code of the project, create a new file :file:`pyproject.toml` in the project root, and declare the necessary build dependencies:

 .. code-block:: toml